Good CAT Score: 2025 Requirements by Job Level

 Most companies consider scores valid for 1-2 years, though some may accept older scores or require recent testing.

-Your CCAT score isn't just a number – it's a strategic tool for career advancement.
+Your CAT score isn't just a number – it's a strategic tool for career advancement.
 Here's what you need to remember:

 1. Percentiles matter more than raw scores – focus on your relative performance